whscienceteacher/whscienceteacher.github.io/physics.md

 [Electric Car](/electriccar/) - **Physics** - Is this useful to anyone?
 I don't know but I might as well put it here - You set the maximum speed of an electric car and watch the battery drain.
 I used it for my students to practice looking at linear and non linear relationships.
 It was part of a whole unit on electric cars.

+[Heat Capacity](/heatcapacity/) - **Chemistry/Physics** - Heat or cool metal balls of different sizes and materials and put it in water to measure the change in water temperature.
+You can watch visually or export a data series as csv.

 [Index of Refraction](/ior/) - **Physics** - How can you tell the difference between a real diamond and a fake?
 Use Snell's law of course.
 Practice on water, glass, and plastic then determine if your diamond sample is real or a fake.
 In this simulation you drag and rotate a laser, ruler, and protractor.

 [Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
 See the distribution of light by wavelength and see an approximation of the color.
 I have a version that shows the distribution by frequency too I could fix up if there is interest.